jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Volumes/Cloud-Disk-Service/Deploy-PV.md

     - ReadWriteOnce
   persistentVolumeReclaimPolicy: Retain
   jdcloudElasticBlockStore:
-    volumeID: vol-ogcbkdjg7x      #Please replace the Cloud Disk Service ID with the available Cloud Disk Service ID in the same region of JCS for Kubernetes
+    volumeID: vol-ogcbkdjg7x      #Please replace the Cloud Disk Service ID with the available Cloud Disk Service ID in the same Availability Zone of JCS for Kubernetes
     fsType: xfs
 ```